AlmostEfficient/jupiter-swap/README.md

 # jupiter-swap
-An implementation of the Jupiter Swap API
+An implementation of the Jupiter Swap API - here's a video walkthrough of all this code: [Integrate Jupiter Swap in 15 minutes](https://www.youtube.com/watch?v=-LzvOSgR5DU)

 ## HTML
 Plain HTML file that imports the terminal via CDN.